vuejs/vuex/docs/en/state.md

 export default {
   // ...
+  // injected store must be provided here or by some top level component store,
   computed: mapState({
     // arrow functions can make the code very succinct!
     count: state => state.count,